azamlerc/fuzzy-names/README.md

 ### Person class

-For this exercise we'll use a very simple class called Person.
+For this exercise we’ll use a very simple class called Person.
 Every person will have an id, first name and last name.
-In addition, we'll store some derived values: simple versions of the first and last name, and a single full name string based on the simple first and last names with all the spaces removed.
+In addition, we’ll store some derived values: simple versions of the first and last name, and a single full name string based on the simple first and last names with all the spaces removed.

 ```
 class Person: Equatable {